d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

 Likewise, in a document summarization algorithm it is worthwhile knowing that "dog bites man" is much more frequent than "man bites dog", or that "I want to eat grandma" is a rather disturbing statement, whereas "I want to eat, grandma" is much more benign.

-In the following chapters, we will use neural networks to train language models.
-In this chapter, we will focus on generating minibatches of sequences with a predefined length for training.
-Let's first load *The Time Machine* dataset.
+In the rest of the chapter, we focus on  using neural networks for language modeling based on *The Time Machine* dataset.
+Before introducing the model,
+let us assume that it
+processes a minibatch of sequences with predefined length at a time.
+Now the question is how to [**read minibatches of features and labels at random.**]

 ```{.python .input}
 from d2l import mxnet as d2l